-As part of the redundancy process, as a matter of fairness, you should be given a right of appeal.
+As part of the redundancy process you should be given a right of appeal.
 Exercise your right to do so.
 Make sure your appeal is submitted in time and identifies the specific issues you have with the redundancy process and the decision.